chpc-tech-eval/scc/tutorial4/README.md

 Push it to the repository that's linked to CIrclCI

 There are some files that need to be changed:

+The `main.tf` needs to be updated to retrieve the IP address from the deployed instance:
 ```provider "openstack" {
   cloud = "openstack"
 }